ovotech/circleci-orbs/terraform/README.md

 - var_file (string): Comma separater list of terraform var files
 - var (string): Comma separated list of vars to set, e.g. foo=bar
 - parallelism (int): Limit the number of concurrent operations
-- github_comment (bool): 'true' to comment on an open PR with the plan.
+- add_github_comment (bool): 'true' to comment on an open PR with the plan.
 Default: true

 ### apply